abhijit-mudigonda/abhijit-mudigonda.github.io/content/motives.md

 permalink: /motives/
 ---

-I am running a weekly learning seminar on algebraic cycles and motives in May 2025.
+I ran a weekly learning seminar on algebraic cycles and motives in May 2025.

 If you are interested, let me know and add yourself to the